-If you only use your bathtub to get the kids clean, it's time to change that narrative.
+If you only use your bathtub to get the kids clean, it’s time to change that narrative.
 Carve out a half hour for a relaxing bath.
-(Take a page out of January Jones's book if you truly want to go all-out).
-PS: don't feel guilty about not cleaning the tub afterwards, it's definitely not on your to-do list for the day!
+(Take a page out of January Jones’s book if you truly want to go all out).
+PS: don’t feel guilty about not cleaning the tub afterward; it’s definitely not on your to-do list for the day!

 4. Go on a solo run.

-Have your partner watch your little ones for an hour so you can get a little happy hour session in with the other moms in your life.
+Have your partner watch your little ones for an hour so you can get in a little happy-hour session with the other moms in your life.
 Not much of a drinker?
 No problem!
 Make it a coffee date.

-There's nothing like winding down on the couch after the kiddos are in bed.
-In the spirit of relaxation, why not buy yourself a cosy sweater or blanket to cuddle under?
-You don't have to break the bank, but you'll appreciate getting a little something new!
+There’s nothing like winding down on the couch after the kiddos are in bed.
+In the spirit of relaxation, why not buy yourself a cozy sweater or blanket to cuddle under?
+You don’t have to break the bank, but you’ll appreciate getting a little something new.

 7. Schedule some one-on-one time with each child.